 Application Development Phase:

-In the spring semesters, prospective fellows work with Swearer Center staff to develop and propose an engaged scholarship research project.
-Selection occurs in the Spring semester.
+In the spring semester, prospective applicants may work with Swearer Center staff to develop and propose an engaged scholarship research project.

-Spring Semester Fellows Institute:
+Spring Semester Induction Ceremony & Fellows Institute:

 Summer Research Phase:

 Fellows receive a stipend (award amounts vary based on financial need) to pursue their proposed research project over the summer.
 Fellows participate in regular cohort meetings throughout the summer to discuss progress and troubleshoot.